 Once you have defined the recipients’ groups, go to the Scenario tab.
 You will see a board with the Start block set by default and with options to choose from on the left, divided into three blocks.

-Action blocks - these are actions that can be done by iPresso.
+These are actions that can be done by iPresso.
 For example, sending campaigns, changes of consent, changes in contact’s attribute.

-Conditional blocks - these are the activities and other elements you will want to check during the scenario.
+These are the activities and other elements you will want to check during the scenario.
 For example, opened e-mail, link click, visit on the monitored website.

-Other blocks - here you can choose e.g. a delay until a specific time when the action should be performed or the scenario should end.
+Here you can choose e.g. a delay until a specific time when the action should be performed or the scenario should end.

 If you want to use a particular block, drag it to the board.
 Remember that each block has to be configured and connected with another block.
 To configure a block, click on the red pinwheel on the selected block.
 Once the block is correctly configured, the pinwheel will turn gray.